JackHeeley/App3Dev/SampleProgram/ReadMe.txt

 32. Spimpled the file_logger.
 33. Fixed debug build custom allocator problem.
 33. Cleaned up mmf_vector implementation.
+34. Obsoleted mmf_vector in favour of gsl:span.
+35. Replced c++98 style parameter frames (using raw pointers and buffer sizes) with gsl::span.

 IN PROGRESS:

 TODO:

-1. consider C++98 style parameter frames (using raw pointers and buffer sizes) modernize.
-    - Device (method parameter frames)

-2. consider how to more conveniently share a single file_logger in a multi-dll program.
+1. consider how to more conveniently share a single file_logger in a multi-dll program.

-3. File logger entry layout could be improved.
+2. File logger entry layout could be improved.